dotRetailer/azurequest/README.md

 **71.** Go to the task website and create another task, go to the details page and change it status to "`Complete/Cancel`" to generate another notification
 **72.** Go to the function on azure and look at the page "Monitor" to see the processing of the notification
 **73.** After the processing, go to the sendgrid control panel and access the activity menu to see the data of notification message
-**74.** After you see the "Delivered" type of activity on sendgrid the email message should be in your inbox
+**74.** After you see the "`Delivered`" type of activity on sendgrid the email message should be in your inbox
-**75.** Open the message on your inbox and go back to sendgrid to see the activity type "Open" in the list
+**75.** Open the message on your inbox and go back to sendgrid to see the activity type "`Open`" in the list
 >You can check the file "`/AzureQuest.Api/Providers/SendGridProvider.cs`" to understand how the integration is being handled and the tracking options are set

 ## Server Side Monitoring